Co-op & Internship FAQ

 The academic/work calendar is broken down into three semesters per year: spring, summer, and autumn.
 Business students, who alternate semesters of work and school, have a choice of working combined summer/autumn or spring/summer work terms.
 Engineering and Computer Science majors may work a double term.
 Liberal Arts and Sciences students work up to 40 hours during the summer semester and/or a minimum of 150 hours during each semester of the academic year.

 Yes.
-An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and can work as a co-op student or an intern.
+An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and can work as a co-op student.
 Full-time co-op for international students is limited to one work semester only.
-Internship work schedules must be less than 20 hours per week.
-International students must contact the Office of International Programs for authorization before working as a co-op student or intern in the United States.
+International students must contact the Office of International Programs for authorization before working as a co-op student in the United States.

 The Co-op Office staff will work with you individually to brainstorm different options and create a customized job search plan.
 The staff actively recruits companies and posts co-op and intern opportunities.
 Success in finding a position depends on your active participation in the process.